SamStudio8/samstudio8.github.io.off/_posts/2015-07-31-bridgebuilding-p3.md

 ---
 layout: post
-title: "The Tolls of Bridge Building: Part III, Sample (Un)Improvement"
+title: "The Tolls of Bridge Building: Part III, Sample (Un)Improvement [WIP]"
 ---

 [Previously, on Samposium]({% post_url page.previous.url %}): I finally had the **870 lanelets** required for the